 This work is also important for understanding the flares themselves.
 The team found that the properties of the flares, such as their brightness and frequency, are the same for young stars with and without planet-forming disks.
 This implies that the flares are likely similar to those seen on the Sun, with loops of magnetic field having both footprints on the surface of the star, rather than one anchored to the disk and one to the star.

 “We’ve found that these giant flares are like ones on the Sun but are just greatly magnified in energy and frequency, and the size of their magnetic loops,” said co-author Gordon Garmire from the Huntingdon Institute for X-ray Astronomy in Huntingdon, Pennsylvania”.
 Understanding these stellar outbursts may help us understand the most powerful flares and coronal mass ejections from the Sun.”

 For more on this research, see The Give and Take of Stellar Mega-Flares.

-Reference: “X-ray Super-Flares From Pre-Main Sequence Stars: Flare Energetics And Frequency” by Konstantin V. Getman and Eric D. Feigelson, Accepted, The Astrophysical Journal.
+Reference: “X-ray Super-Flares From Pre-Main Sequence Stars: Flare Energetics And Frequency” by Konstantin V. Getman and Eric D. Feigelson, 22 July 2021, The Astrophysical Journal.